Dan-Levi/wpbridge-for-rust/README.md

 ## How to install

-+ Press the green Code button above and Download ZIP.
-+ Log in to your WordPress administrator dashboard.
+1. Log in and navigate to _Plugins &rarr; Add New.
+2. Type "`WPBridge`" into the Search and hit Enter.
-+ Hover the `Plugins` menu item in the sidebar and click on `Add New`.
+3. Locate the `WPBridge` plugin in the list of search results and click **Install Now**.
-+ Click `Upload Plugin` then `Choose file` and choose the ZIP archive that you previously downloaded.
-+ Click `Install now` and the `Activate` the plugin once it is installed.
+4. Once installed, click the **Activate** link.

+It can also be installed manually.

+1. Download the WPBridge plugin from [WordPress.org](https://wordpress.org/plugins/wpbridge-for-rust/).
+2. Unzip the package and move it to your plugins directory.
+3. Log into WordPress and navigate to the Plugins screen.
+4. Locate WPBridge in the list and click the **Activate** link.

 ## How to configure

-+ Click the `WPBridge for Rust` menu item in the sidebar.
+1. Locate and click the `WPBridge for Rust` menu item in the sidebar menu.
-+ Click `Generate` to generate your unique secret and then click `Save Settings`.
+2. Click `Generate` to generate your unique secret and then click `Save Settings`.

 ## Coming soon